KHP-Informatics/illumina-array-protocols/README.md

 **Probe Seq Unique or Not?**

-At most a sequence should only appear twice.
+At most a sequence should only appear twice?m (Probe A and B are the same sometimes).

 ```bash
 ## Probe A seq counts
 awk -F, 'BEGIN{OFS="\t";} {print $7}' MEGA_Consortium_15063755_B2.txt | \
 sort | uniq -c | sort -grk1 | head
 ```

+Probes appear multiple times

 ```
       8 AGGAGCTGCAGGCGGCGCAGGCCCGGCTGGGCGCGGACATGGAGGACGTG